bchare/ncaabball/README.md

 * The hypothetical bubble team (home) has a strength of (116\*1.013)^11.5 / ((116\*1.013)^11.5 + (96\*0.987)^11.5) = 0.922
 * The hypothetical bubble team (away) has a strength of (116\*0.987)^11.5 / ((116\*0.987)^11.5 + (96\*1.013)^11.5) = 0.867

-Reminder: do not consider the strength of the team for which you are calculating the WAB.
-Use the strength of the hypothetical bubble team against the opponents and adjust both for home and away.
+Reminder: If you want to calculate the WAB for New Mexico, and New Mexico plays Boise State, use the values of Boise State vs. the hypothetical bubble team.
+Do not consider the strength of New Mexico.
+Imagine that the hypothetical bubble team is taking the place of New Mexico.
+Therefore, the hypothetical bubble team is expected to be stronger in home games (in Albuquerque) and weaker in away games (in Boise).
+And Boise State is expected to be weaker when it is away (in Albuquerque) and stronger at its home (in Boise).

 * Playing at home against the elite team:  (0.970 \* (1 - 0.922)) / (0.970 \* (1 - 0.922) + 0.922 \* (1 - 0.970)) = 0.732
+* Playing on the road against the elite team:  (0.983 \* (1 - 0.867)) / (0.983 \* (1 - 0.867) + 0.867 \* (1 - 0.983)) = 0.900
 * Playing at home against the top-30 team: (0.916 \* (1 - 0.922)) / (0.916 \* (1 - 0.922) + 0.922 \* (1 - 0.916)) = 0.478
+* Playing on the road against the top-30 team: (0.952 \* (1 - 0.867)) / (0.952 \* (1 - 0.867) + 0.867 \* (1 - 0.952)) = 0.752
 * Playing at home against the bad team:    (0.069 \* (1 - 0.922)) / (0.069 \* (1 - 0.922) + 0.922 \* (1 - 0.069)) = 0.006
-* Playing on the road against the elite team:  (0.983 \* (1 - 0.867)) / (0.983 \* (1 - 0.867) + 0.867 \* (1 - 0.983)) = 0.900
-* Playing on the road against the top-30 team: (0.952 \* (1 - 0.867)) / (0.952 \* (1 - 0.867) + 0.867 \* (1 - 0.952)) = 0.752
 * Playing on the road against the bad team:    (0.118 \* (1 - 0.867)) / (0.118 \* (1 - 0.867) + 0.867 \* (1 - 0.118)) = 0.020

-If you're still struggling with the concept, imagine games that a bubble team would have a 40% chance of winning.
-For example, a home game against the #15 team, or an away game against the #50 team, or a neutral game against the #33 team.
-The game values would be 0.6.
+Again, to get a team's total WAB, add together all of their game values and subtract the number of losses.
+If you're still struggling with the concept, imagine some games that a bubble team would have a 40% chance of winning.
+For example, a home game against the #15 team, an away game against the #50 team, or a neutral game against the #33 team.
+The game value would be 0.6 for each such game.

-* If a team plays 10 such games and goes 10-0, its WAB would be 6.
+* If a team plays 10 of these games and goes 10-0, its WAB would be 6.
 (0.6 \* 10)
-* If a team plays 10 such games and goes 0-10, its WAB would be -4. (-0.4 \* 10)
+* If a team plays 10 of these games and goes 0-10, its WAB would be -4. (-0.4 \* 10)
-* If a team plays 10 such games and goes 4-6, its WAB would be 0.
+* If a team plays 10 of these games and goes 4-6, its WAB would be 0.
 (0.6 \* 4 - 0.4 \* 6)

 Finally, note that the NCAA only considers division 1 opponents.
 For Bart Torvik, playing non-D1 teams have basically 0 reward for winning and a -1 penalty for losing.

 **Q: How accurate are these calculations?**

-For 2025 Selection Sunday:
+For Selection Sunday 2025:
 * I nailed the WAB for Houston at 10.66, for Creighton at 2.69, and for Butler at -6.40.
 * All teams had an estimated WAB value to be accurate within 0.50.
 * 341 of 364 were accurate within 0.25.